 An investor should consider the Fund’s investment objectives, risks and fees and expenses carefully before investing.
 This and other important information can be found in the Fund’s prospectus and summary prospectus, which you can obtain by calling 877.628.2583.
 Please read the prospectus and summary prospectus carefully before making an investment.
 The prospectus contains a more complete discussion of the risk of investing in the Fund.
 Investments could result in loss of principal.

 Performance data quoted represent past performance, which is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original costs.
 Results are shown on a “total return” basis and include reinvestment of all dividends and capital gain distributions.
 Current performance may be lower or higher than the performance data quoted.
-For performance data current to the most recent month-end, please visit www.nb.com/performance.
+For current performance data, including current to the most recent month-end, please visit www.nb.com/performance.

 The inception date for Neuberger Berman Global Real Estate Fund Class A, Class C and Institutional Class is December 30, 2014.
 Average Annual Total Returns with sales charge reflect deduction of current maximum initial sales charge of 5.75% for Class A shares and applicable contingent deferred sales charges (CDSC) for Class C shares.
 The maximum CDSC for Class C is 1.00%, which is reduced to 0% after 1 year.